RayBenefield/portfolio/docs/worklog.md

 # Worklog

+## #346, #347, #348, #349, #350, #351

+Spent SOOO many sessions figuring out the best piece configuration to prevent people from building where you should not be allowed to build.
+Next thing that needs to be done is figuring out how I'm going to need to adjust the scripting system and my channel usage.

 ## #345

 Updating the barriers on the map for the minimap so they are no longer in the